qualcomm/qemu/quic/user_guide/user_guide/qemu_ug_usage.md

   use the monitor, see
   [the QEMU project documentation for the monitor](https://qemu-project.gitlab.io/qemu/system/monitor.html).

-  - *none*
-  - *stdio*

-- `-S`
+  - `-monitor=none`

     Disable the interactive monitor.

     When the monitor is enabled, it consumes stdin, which will conflict with your guest program's use of stdin.

+  - `-monitor=stdio`

     Connect the monitor to the console.
 Use the interactive module to investigate and trace the guest program execution.

   Several features of this monitor are also available in hexagon-lldb.

+- `-S`

   Halt execution at the startup point.
 This option is useful when using a debugger.